Active Substance: imatinib

 - adults with Ph+ CML in blast crisis;

-- adults with Ph+ acute lymphoblastic leukaemia (ALL), a type of cancer in which lymphocytes (another type of white blood cell) multiply too quickly.
-It is used in combination with other anticancer medicines in adults who have been newly diagnosed with Ph+ ALL.
-It is also used alone to treat Ph+ ALL that has returned following previous treatment, or is not responding to other medicines;
+- adults and children with Ph+ acute lymphoblastic leukaemia (ALL), a type of cancer in which lymphocytes (another type of white blood cell) multiply too quickly.
+It is used in combination with other anticancer medicines in patients who have been newly diagnosed with Ph+ ALL.
+It is also used alone in adults to treat Ph+ ALL that has returned following previous treatment, or is not responding to other medicines;

 - adults with advanced hypereosinophilic syndrome (HES) or chronic eosinophilic leukaemia (CEL), diseases in which eosinophils (another type of white blood cell) start growing out of control.
 It is used to treat adults with HES or CEL who have a specific re‑arrangement of two genes called FIP1L1 and PDGFRα;